Navigating Germany visas for expats

 Introduction

-The German visa system is thorough, often bureaucratic, and yes, occasionally maddening.
-But it is navigable.
-According to Destatis, Germany’s Federal Statistical Office, over 1.6 million people immigrated to Germany in 2023, and that number has remained high into 2025 and 2026.
-These people got through the process.
-So can you.
+The German immigration system is thorough, occasionally maddening, and built on layers of bureaucracy that can feel impenetrable at first.
+But it is absolutely navigable.
+According to Destatis, Germany’s Federal Statistical Office, over 1.6 million people immigrated to Germany in 2023, and demand has remained consistently high into 2026.
+Every one of those people got through the process.
+The paperwork is not the enemy.
+A lack of preparation is.

 📑